 During our Grand Opening, children will get the chance to play on the play structure and explore other fun activities setup throughout the Library.
 Note: The play structure is intended for preschoolers, however there are other great additions to our space for older kids (up to age 12) to interact with.

 A formal ribbon cutting will occur at 10:00 am on Feb 1.
-Following the Grand Opening event, the Play Space hours will be as follows:

 Thank you for bearing with us during the noise and dust that this renovation has caused.
 We are happy to report that we're on track to complete the Play Space addition without having to close the Children's Library!